vogler75/monster-mq/README.md

 # Monster MQ

-MonsterMQ Broker is a MQTT message broker built on the Vert.x framework and leverages Vert.x clustering capabilities to ensure seamless distributed operations.
+MonsterMQ is a MQTT message broker built on the Vert.x framework and leverages Vert.x clustering capabilities to ensure seamless distributed operations.

 Upcoming Enhancements: